-Hi there, welcome to NordicFantasy.info, the net’s only website specializing in movie news and reviews of Nordic genre movies.
+Welcome to NordicFantasy.info, the internet’s only website specializing in movie news and reviews of Nordic genre movies.
 Here you will find information about science fiction, horror, fantasy and exploitation films and TV from Europe’s northernmost countries.

 I recommend that you register your email in the box to the right to receive email notifications.

 NordicFantasy.info is dedicated to the preservation and promotion of a certain part of the cultural history of Norway, Sweden, Denmark, Finland and Iceland (the Nordic countries).
 The website aims to inform about films, video and TV within the science fiction, fantasy, exploitation and horror genres, as these genres are the smallest up here, and deserve more attention.
 NordicFantasy.info does not cover crime movies, thrillers, action films or comedies.